hackclub/hackclub/workshops/weather_app/README.md

 where `details` is our `JSON` object and `property` could be any element of that object.
 For choosing the correct `property` we have to see the console log of the details we receive from the API.

-Also, to round off the temperature we are using `Math.round()` function.
+To round off the temperature we are using `Math.round()` function.

 Yippee!
-We have now finished coding our weather app and the App is now ready to be used.
+We have now finished coding our weather app and the App is ready to be used.

 For seeing the result use the `Run` button on `Repl`.